x213212/RubikCuber/README.md

 ```

-# How to use Initialization correctly  like Ninja?
+# How to Initialization correctly  like Ninja?

 ```c#
  cubes = new Transform[]